pubkey/rxdb/docs-src/rx-attachment.md

 Like [pouchdb](https://pouchdb.com/guides/attachments.html), RxDB can store attachments which has a better performance and a higher [quota-limit](https://www.html5rocks.com/en/tutorials/offline/quota-research/) then regular data.

-You can store string, binary files, images and whaterver you want side by side with your documents.
+You can store string, binary files, images and whatever you want side by side with your documents.

 Before you can use attachments, you have to ensure that the attachments-object is set in the schema of your `RxCollection`.